Luc-Olsthoorn/FacebookMessengerViz/readme.md

 Visualize your messenger data from Facebook!

-Takes in the dump facebook gives you a viz!
+Takes in the dump facebook gives you into a viz!

 ![example.gif](examples/example.gif)